 This recipe resulted from the simple realization that if spaghetti squash tastes good with tomato sauce and tomato sauce is a pizza ingredient, spaghetti squash might taste good on a pizza.
 Since I had recently discovered an appreciation for cheeseless pizza, I decided to experiment.
 The result was a very simple pizza that was incredibly tasty.
 It has become a go-to meal for after work because it is so easy to make and everyone loves it.
-Every once in a while I consider adding another ingredient to the pizza, but I don't want to weigh it down or interfere with the taste of the squash.
+Every once in awhile I consider adding another ingredient to the pizza, but I don't want to weigh it down or interfere with the taste of the squash.
 The spaghetti squash is really the star, and that's as it should be.
 I might try sprinkling some pine nuts on top one of these days.

-A note about the photo: That crust is not vegan.
-I used it because it was the one I had on hand (and I don't waste food).
 When I make the pizza now, I use a pre-made vegan whole wheat crust, but I'm also looking for a good pizza crust recipe for when I have the time to make my own.
 I like this pizza so much that it has inspired me to make my own pizza crust, something I never thought I would be inclined to do.

-2 tsp vegetable oil
+- 2 tsp vegetable oil

-¼ cup onion, chopped
+- ¼ cup onion, chopped

-1 clove garlic
+- 1 clove garlic

-1 8-oz can tomato sauce
+- 1 8-oz can tomato sauce

-½ tsp dried oregano
+- ½ tsp dried oregano

-½ tsp dried thyme
+- ½ tsp dried thyme

-½ spaghetti squash, seeds removed
+- ½ spaghetti squash, seeds removed

-1 12-inch pre-made vegan pizza crust
+- 1 12-inch pre-made vegan pizza crust

-dried basil leaves, crushed between fingers
+- dried basil leaves, crushed between fingers

 Preheat oven according to the instructions on the pizza crust.

-To a medium saucepan, add the oil and onions.
+In a medium saucepan, add the oil and onions.
 Sweat over medium heat until they start to become transparent.
 Add garlic and sweat an additional minute or so, then add the tomato sauce and stir.
 Add oregano and thyme and cook for a couple of minutes, stirring to incorporate the seasoning.

-Place the half of spaghetti squash on a microwave-safe plate, cut side down.
+Place half of the spaghetti squash on a microwave-safe plate, cut side down.
 Microwave for four minutes.
 With a hot pad or towel protecting your hand from the heat, squeeze the end of the squash.
 If it's difficult to make an indentation in the rind, cook for another two minutes.